 Christmas in the Park is a favorite holiday tradition in Kansas City, Missouri.
-Every year, 300,000 lights, 175 animated figures, and splashes of Christmas color turn the campground at Longview Lake into a winter wonderland.
-The entire family will revel in the magic of this enchanting drive-thru light display and fund-raiser.
+Every year, 500,000 lights, 175 animated figures, and splashes of Christmas color turn the campground at Longview Lake into a winter wonderland throughout the holiday season.
+The entire family will revel in the magic of this enchanting drive-thru light display and fundraiser.

 Christmas in the Park

-Christmas in The Park is open every night from the Friday after Thanksgiving through December 31 at Kansas City's Longview Lake Park, located two miles south of I-470 off of View High Drive.
-The two-mile to Christmas In The Park drive begins at the Frank White, Jr., Softball Complex, 3901 SW Longview Park Drive.
+Christmas in the Park is open every night from the Friday after Thanksgiving through December 31 at Kansas City's Longview Lake Park, located two miles south of Interstate 470 off of View High Drive.
+The two-mile drive to Christmas in the Park begins at the Frank White Jr. Softball Complex at 3901 Southwest Longview Park Drive.

 Christmas in the Sky

-Kansas City visitors can kick off their holiday celebrations in style at the annual Christmas in the Sky event, which is held a few miles away at Longview Lake Beach, preceding Christmas in the Sky is held on November 27, 2019, from 5 to 8 p.m. and includes celebrity performances and an evening holiday stage show with scores of singers and dancers.
-Santa arrives on a mule-drawn sleigh with The First Gift of Christmas.
-Then tremendous arrays of colorful fireworks, synchronized to holiday music on 99.7 The Point, light up the skies over Longview Lake to close out the evening.
+Kansas City visitors can kick off their holiday celebrations in style at the annual Christmas in the Sky event, which is held a few miles away at Longview Lake Beach.
+Christmas in the Sky is held on November 27, 2019, from 5 to 8 p.m. and includes celebrity performances and an evening holiday stage show with scores of singers and dancers.
+Santa arrives on a mule-drawn sleigh with The First Gift of Christmas, and tremendous arrays of colorful fireworks, synchronized to holiday music on 99.7 The Point, light up the skies over Longview Lake to close out the evening.

 Tips for Enjoying Christmas in the Park